Redocly/redoc/docs/quickstart.md

 # Redoc quickstart guide

-To render your OpenAPI definition using Redoc, use the following HTML code sample and replace the `spec-url` attribute with the url or local file address to your definition.
+To render your OpenAPI definition using Redoc, use the following HTML code sample and replace the `spec-url` attribute with the URL or local file address to your definition.

 ```html
 <!DOCTYPE html>